thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	07:23:28 PM 06 02 --> some error with posting having username realshrutihaasan
+-	07:23:23 PM 06 02 --> some error with posting having username shraddha.kapoor.sweet
+-	07:22:48 PM 06 02 --> some error with posting having username kriti.sanon143
+-	07:21:05 PM 06 02 --> some error with posting having username priyanka.chopra143
+-	07:21:00 PM 06 02 --> some error with posting having username disha.patani.updates
+-	07:20:32 PM 06 02 --> some error with posting having username urvashirautela26
+-	07:20:24 PM 06 02 --> some error with posting having username angelinajolie143
+-	07:20:23 PM 06 02 --> some error with posting having username manushi.chillar.insta
 -	06:14:30 PM 06 02 --> total users followed from manushi.chillar.insta - 150
 -	06:14:11 PM 06 02 --> total users followed from tamannaah.143 - 150
 -	06:14:03 PM 06 02 --> total users followed from kriti.sanon143 - 150